cljfx/css/README.md

 ## Recommendations

-### Importance of CSS definition order
+### Don't rely on priority rules

 CSS has confusing priority rules, which, when relied upon, usually results in CSS files becoming append only with more and more overrides.
 In Charmingly Simple Styling, on the other hand, style maps are unordered, which means resulted CSS selectors are emitted in undefined order.
-I consider this an incentive to not rely on overriding possibilities of CSS, and instead just create different CSS classes for different purposes and then switching them in an application.
+That's made intentionally to promote a more reasonable approach: create different CSS classes for different purposes and then switch between them.

 For example, instead of this:
 ```clojure